-On January 24, 2020, the Company entered into an equity distribution agreement relating to the sale of shares of its common stock.
-The equity distribution agreement provides that the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$25,000,000.
-For the year ended October 31, 2020, the Company sold 173,498 shares of its common stock for net proceeds of \$2,815,059 after deducting commissions and fees.
-The Company had no sales of its common stock subsequent to October 31, 2020.
+On January 24, 2020, the Company entered into an equity distribution agreement by and among us, OFS Advisor, and OFS Capital Services, LLC, a Delaware limited liability company, on the one hand, and Ladenburg Thalmann & Co.
+Inc., as Placement Agent, on the other hand, as amended (the "Equity Distribution Agreement"), relating to the sale of shares of its common stock.
+The original equity distribution agreement provided that the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$25,000,000.